smijsm/Perforator/README.md

 - 🔥 Inline gutter badges with CPU time or memory usage per method
 - 🧭 Editor toolbar to switch CPU/Memory, select time windows, and set hot thresholds
+- 🧭 API integration with Grafana Pyroscope or Google Cloud Profiler file upload (.pb.gz files)
 - 🔒 Optional Basic Auth for secured Grafana Pyroscope instances
 - ⚡ One-click fetch via Tools menu
-- 📁 Google Cloud Profiler file upload support (.pb.gz files)
 - 🧠 Right-click a badge to copy an AI optimization prompt
     - Pyroscope: prompts are tailored for Grafana MCP server (https://github.com/grafana/mcp-grafana) which can be used with JetBrains Junie, Claude Code, or any other AI agent which supports MCP servers.
+    - Google Profiler: can be used with JetBrains Junie, Claude Code, or any other AI agent.
 - 🧩 Language support: Java and Kotlin

 ---